-2.5 SENSITIVITY ADJUSTMENT
+2.7 SENSITIVITY ADJUSTMENT

-If the control marked 'audio' is rotated slowly clockwise (with the search head well clear of any metal), a point is reached when the sound produced is a steady ticking, and the meter is displaying zero (0).
+If the ZERO SET rotary control is turned slowly clockwise (with the search head well clear of any metal), a point is reached when the sound produced (if AUDIO on) is a steady ticking, and the meter is close to the ZERO mark.
 Further clockwise rotation will cause the meter to deflect to the right, and the sound to increase in frequency through a buzz to a whine.
-Maximum sensitivity is achieved when the sound is set to a low tick-over, and is appropriate when searching for deeply-embedded bars.
-More often however, this setting gives more sensitivity than Is necessary or desirable, and the control can and should then be turned back as required.
+Maximum sensitivity is achieved when the sound is set to a low tickover, and is appropriate when searching for deeply embedded bars.
+More often however, this setting gives more sensitivity than is necessary or desirable, and the ZERO SET rotary control can and should then be turned back as required.